canonical/ubuntu-pro-docs/user-management.rst

 Remove a user
 -------------

-* From the dashboard, select *Account users* on the bar at the top of the page.
+* From the dashboard, open the *Billing and users* dropdown menu and select *Users*.
-* Click to *Edit* the user whose access you wish to disable, then click the trash bin icon and confirm your action.
+* Click to *Edit* the user whose access you wish to disable, then click the trash bin icon next to their email address and confirm your action.

 The Support Portal
 ~~~~~~~~~~~~~~~~~~